Easy better quantum process tomography: Better QPT

 If the states $\{\rho_j\}$ were known to be perfect ($S=S_0$), then the rows of $M = M_0 \cE$ would reveal the noisy measurement effects $\{E_i\}$.
 Similarly, if the effects $\{E_i\}$ were known to be perfect ($M=M_0$) then the columns of $S = \cE S_0$ would reveal the noisy states $\{\rho_j\}$.

 In practice, both are noisy.
 The data cannot tell us how to divide the SPAM error described by $\hat{\cE}$ between $M$ (measurements) and $S$ (states).
-In principle, any factorization $\hat{\cE}=\alpha \beta$ yields a valid theory about the SPAM operations:
+In principle, any factorization $\hat{\cE}=\alpha \beta$ into invertible matrices $\alpha$ and $\beta$ yields a valid theory about the SPAM operations:

 and in turn a valid theory about $G$:

 But this constitutes excessive respect for gauge freedom.
 We should respect the \emph{a priori} estimates $M \approx M_0$ and $S \approx S_0$, while adjusting them to respect the data.
 By choosing $\beta = \hat{\cE}^{1/2}$, we can divide the SPAM error $\hat{\cE}$ equally between states and effects: